|Customer:||Boca Raton Regional Hospital|

 In March 2019, EasyWater received a purchase order for (3) CTF-150 Systems, a unique, three-part solution for cooling tower filtration and treatment.
 The CTF-150 System utilizes EasyWater’s SedimentShield—a sub-micron, backwashing filter with a propriety media for the removal of sediment and bacteria; an ultraviolet chamber for bacterial sanitization; and No-Salt Conditioners to prevent and remove hard water scale deposits, biofilm, and bacteria.
 Our No-Salt Conditioners have the added benefit of preventing the hot UV lamps from scaling.

 EasyWater’s three CTF Systems went on-line June 6, 2019.
 The bacterial dip slides below show the results just before the CTF Systems were installed was 105 and less than two weeks later was 100.
 Not only did overall bacterial counts dramatically drop, the Legionella counts dropped from 1,790 to non-detectable levels.
-As of September 25, 2019, the Legionella counts were still at non-detectable levels.
+As of September 25, 2019, the Legionella counts were still at non-detectable levels, while no longer feeding acid and using a small fraction of the biocide chemicals they used previously.
+The system has continued to provide excellent results and the owners are adding EasyWater technology to other facilities.